|►||Korea Studies Home|

 "In the desolate 1950s right after the Korean War it was a time when people in Korea desperately struggled to survive amidst poverty and ruin.
 Even in this maelstrom my mother Madame Yi Su-bok’s enthusiasm for education never flagged, and I was able to begin university life.
 Although my university life began only with hope and enthusiasm, my most unforgettable event was receiving a Fulbright Scholarship.
 Although it was only enough money to buy a few books, I felt truly fortunate.
 In my young mind I resolved, ‘Regardless of how rich, they sent scholarship money even to a distant and unknown country, so I, too, when I grow up and if I am able must also create a foundation to help students and those with difficulties."

-This awards will be coordinated with the Foreign Language and Area Studies (FLAS) fellowship competition, so students eligible for an East Asia Center FLAS should apply for FLAS and check both "FLAS-Korean" and "Other Fellowship-Sochon Scholarship".
+This award will be coordinated with the Foreign Language and Area Studies (FLAS) fellowship competition, so students eligible for an East Asia Center FLAS should apply for FLAS and check both "FLAS-Korean" and "Other Fellowship-Sochon Scholarship."
 Those ineligible for FLAS also should use the FLAS application form and check Sochon Scholarship.
 Those considering applying for this scholarship are welcome to contact Clark Sorensen, Chair of Korea Studies, either by email at firstname.lastname@example.org or phone, at 206-543-1696.

 The Center for Korea Studies will award one Korea Studies Graduate Fellowship in the amount of $20,000 to an incoming graduate student in the Jackson School of International Studies or the College of Arts and Sciences.
 This fellowship is funded by the Academy of Korea Studies in Korea.